 The best way to gift chocolate, for Valentine’s Day (or any other day), is to embrace this simple rule and work with it.
 A nice two-piece box that you thought about can say a lot more than the boxed assortment you picked up in a chain store – even if it’s a chocolate chain store.

-The key point to remember is that the gift is about them recipient; it’s not about you.
-Never buy something you know the recipient does not like.
+The key point to remember is that the gift is about the recipient; it’s not about you.
+Never buy something you know the recipient doesn’t really really really like.

-Take your time deciding which four and remember the reasons why you chose the ones you did.
-Then, when you present the box, tell the story about buying it … being presented with so many options and having to make choices and then connecting your reasons for purchasing with something you know, like, or admire about the person … or connect it to a shared experience.
+Take your time deciding which four and remember the reasons why you chose the ones you do.
+Then, when you present the box, tell the story about buying it … being presented with so many options and having to make choices and then connecting your reasons for purchasing with something you know, like, or admire about the person, or connect it to some shared experience.